puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/05-applying-a-manifest/README.md

 }
 ```

-2. Apply the manifest using `bolt apply` by running the following command: `bolt apply manifest.pp -n pan`.
-This will use the manifest we just created to add the new address ranges above.
-You should see output similar to that which is below:
+2. Apply the manifest using the `bolt apply` command:

+`bolt apply manifest.pp -n pan`

+This command uses the manifest to add the new address ranges above.
+You should see output similar to:

 ```
 Starting: install puppet and gather facts on <hostname or IP of Palo Alto device>
 Finished: install puppet and gather facts with 0 failures in 2.51 sec